-1. Making ANY changes to the Registry is inheritantly risky but with a backup copy, you should be safe.
+''' 1.
+Making ANY changes to the Registry is inheritantly risky but with a backup copy, you should be safe.
 Proceed at your OWN RISK.

-2. Goto Start-->Run-->RegEdit

-- 3. You should make a backup copy of your Registry before doing anything.
+2. Goto Start-->Run-->RegEdit 3.
+You should make a backup copy of your Registry before continuing.
 To do this, copy the "user.dat" and "system.dat" files from the \WINDOWS directory and put them into a safe place.
-It should be noted that the previously mentioned method of using "Regedit: Registry-->Export Registry File-->Save a copy of your registry" would only perform Registry MERGES and NOT do a replacement. - 4.
-Search though each of the Registry trees that end in "n" (e.g. 0007) and have a Registry entry called "IPAddress" which has the IP address of your NIC.
-Under that key, add the following:
+It should be noted that the previously mentioned method of using "Regedit: Registry-->Export Registry File-->Save a copy of your registry" would only do Registry MERGES and NOT do a replacement.
+4. Search through each of the Registry trees that end in "n" (e.g. 0007) and have a Registry entry called "IPAddress", which has the IP address of your NIC.
+Under that key, add the following: From http://support.microsoft.com/support/kb/articles/q158/4/74.asp [Hkey_Local_Machine\System\CurrentControlset\Services\Class\NetTrans\000n] type=DWORD '''

-From http://support.microsoft.com/support/kb/articles/q158/4/74.asp
+'''

+type=DWORD

-[Hkey_Local_Machine\System\CurrentControlset\Services\Class\NetTrans\000n] type=STRING name="MaxMTU" (Do NOT include the quotes) value=1492 (Decimal) (Do NOT include the text "(Decimal)")
+name="MaxMSS" (Do NOT include the quotes)

+value=1450 (Decimal) (Do NOT include the text "(Decimal>")